 With this generation shifting to spend more time on their phones or devices rather than watching live TV, brands need to consider a shift in advertising methods with video content that is concise, informative and entertaining.

-Consumer marketing teams will benefit from keeping up with Gen-Z’s social media behaviours and learning to communicate in new ways.
-Messaging needs to be snappy, bespoke and socially meaningful in order to fully engage an audience that will soon be dominating the market.
+Marketing teams will benefit from keeping up with Gen-Z’s social media behaviours and learning to communicate in new ways.
+Consumer PR messaging needs to be snappy, bespoke and socially meaningful in order to fully engage an audience that will soon be dominating the market.

-Read our comprehensive guide to consumer PR for more information on creating epic consumer campaigns.
+Read our comprehensive guide to consumer PR for examples and further information on creating epic consumer campaigns.